 Never Dual Enrolled?
 Here's How to Get Started.

-Review the Dual Enrollment Handbook (2019-20) which contains helpful academic, student service-related, and other information that supports success.
+Review the Dual/Concurrent Enrollment Handbook (2021-22 version) which contains helpful academic, student service-related, and other information that supports success.

 - Fill out our Dual Enrollment Application. (updated 2/2017)

 - Contact your high school guidance counselor in order to move forward with enrollment in classes at Mid.
 Frequently, the high school pays most of the costs.
 You will need to ensure that you are working with your high school so that payment and enrollment in eligible courses occurs.
 Because the conditions for dual enrolling vary, your counselor will assist you in making course selections that align with your high school's requirements.
 For home schooled students, contact us, and we'll help you get started.